 New activities include underwater exploration and a variety of new tools and weapons Aloy will acquire on her adventure.
 It's safe to say what we've seen so far is pretty visually impressive, though the game is still a work-in-progress and without a concrete release date.

-Want all the juicy details?
-Here's what we know about Horizon Forbidden West on PS5 so far, including its release date, trailer and more.
+If you want all the details about Horizon Forbidden West so far, read on.
+We’ve collected together the news and rumors below, including its release date, trailers, price and more.

 - PS5 deals and bundles: when can you save some cash?

 - What is it?
 The sequel to the critically-acclaimed Horizon Zero Dawn

 - When will it release?
 February 18 2022

 - What platforms will it be available on?
 PS5 and PS4

 Though it was originally expected to release in 2021, particularly after PlayStation boss Jim Ryan told GQ he felt "pretty good" that Horizon Forbidden West would hit that year, during Gamescom 2021 Sony confirmed that the game has been delayed until February 18 2022.
 While it's later than originally expected it is at least now a solid date.

 This followed PlayStation Studios head Hermen Hulst expressing a cautious approach to the release date in June and a Bloomberg report in July which claimed that Sony has pushed back the Horizon Forbidden West release date to the first quarter of 2022.